violerine/fdn-test/README.md

     })
 })

+// Success displaying all user from database

 describe('get all users',()=>{
   it('should return status 200',(done)=>{
       ...
   })
 })

-describe('add new user',()=>{
+// Success adding new user to database describe('add new user',()=>{
   it('add new user and should return status 200',(done)=>{
       ...
   })
 })

-describe('delete user',()=>{
+// Sucess deleting new user with specified Id describe('delete user',()=>{
   it('should delete one specified user and return status 200',(done)=>{
       ...
   })
 })

+// Display the table with item types in column.

 describe('show pivotted table',()=>{
   it('should return pivoted table and status 200',(done)=>{